philc/book-notes/7 powers - hamilton helmer.md

     would favor their prepared minds."
   * Netflix was able to afford original content because the cost to produce it was amortized across their large subscriber base.
 Less scaled competitors couldn't justify the investment on original content.
-    * "In the Netflix eshxample we see a feature of Scale Economies that recurs in many technology firms: a single fixed cost which declines per unit as it is prorated over higher and higher volumes."
+    * "In the Netflix example we see a feature of Scale Economies that recurs in many technology firms: a single fixed cost which declines per unit as it is prorated over higher and higher volumes."
     * (Couldn't this be argued to be the case for all complex software, since it has zero marginal cost to service new users?)